SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/validation/validation.md

 The custom validator, MandatoryFieldValidator, expects a config element that contains at least one datasource element.
 Each datasource element must contain one attribute (friendlyname) and one innerText entry to specify the datasource that is mandatory.
 When the `MandatoryFieldValidator` class is instantiated, the config element is passed into the `Initialize` method and the validator then loops over the datasource elements and populates a Dictionary with the datasources the control is expected to validate.

 A valuable takeaway from the code shown below, specifically in the `_validate` method, is the use of the `DataDispatcher`.
-This is how you get current field values for controls that are displayed in the browser, but not necessarily passed in with the main entity that may have been the datasource of a validator.
+This is how you get current field values for controls that are displayed in the browser but not necessarily passed in with the main entity that may have been the datasource of a validator.

 Unfortunately, while the control is instantiated and the `Initialize` method is invoked, the `_validate` method never gets called.
-The reason is because the `SoNameControl` overrides the Validate method internally and does not rely or invoke any other validators.
+The reason is that the `SoNameControl` overrides the Validate method internally and does not rely or invoke any other validators.

 **The MandatoryFieldValidator class:**

 ![x][img11]

-To ensure a last name for a person is specified, we can make use of the validation control in the previous section and add the new MandatoryFieldValidator control to it.
+To ensure that a last name for a person is specified, we can make use of the validation control in the previous section and add the new MandatoryFieldValidator control to it.

 **Custom validation of a specific field or property:**